projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

       $ sudo update-grub

-Enable network sharing for the User VM
+Enable Network Sharing for the User VM
 ======================================

 In the Ubuntu Service VM, enable network sharing for the User VM: